hacs/documentation/documentation/developer/maintainer.md

 1. The repository is removed from HACS.

-_That's it, since it was not installed, no further action from HACS is nessesary_
+_That's it, since it was not installed, no further action from HACS is necessary_